joefearnley/vnn-around-me/README.md

 ([@joefearnley](http://twitter.com/joefearnley)) created it as way to learn more about HTML5 geolocation.

-The front-end code is currently located in the the [gh-pages branch](https://github.com/joefearnley/vnn-around-me/tree/gh-pages).
+The front-end code is currently located in the [gh-pages branch](https://github.com/joefearnley/vnn-around-me/tree/gh-pages).
 The master branch currently consists of the code for crawling the individual sites.